 - Former ad and marketing executive.

 - TEDx speaker on the subject of empowering moms with more part-time opportunities, check it out below:

 - Founder and creator, Mompowerment.

-- Author of the upcoming book, ‘Mompowerment: Insights from Successful Professional Part-time Working Moms who Balance Career and Family.’
+- Author of ‘Mompowerment: Insights from Successful Professional Part-time Working Moms who Balance Career and Family.’

 Setback failure or time when things fell apart:

 - Suzanne was on the fast track with her career.
 She was putting 60+ hours a week working in advertising and expanding out to other areas to become an integrated communications specialist.
 However, Suzanne always had a bigger goal in mind.
 To her, moving up as quickly as possible wasn’t simply an end in itself.
 Rather, it was the means to a bigger goal: to achieve greater work-life balance.
 The problem?
 The greater work-life balance wasn’t waiting for her.
 As Suzanne recalls, there was a time when she was at the height of her advertising career.
 She had just been recruited by a large prominent agency in New York and on the surface, everything looked great.
 But as Suzanne reveals, it was “pure misery.”
 Suzanne was put on several big projects with international clients, including a particularly difficult one from Brussels.
 Due to the time difference, Suzanne’s inbox would start her day at 8 am with as she puts it, “scathing emails,” and without any reprieve, Monday thru Friday.
 Things got so bad that at one point, Suzanne looked in the mirror and said to herself “this isn’t working for me.”